JustWASD/bachelor_project/README.md

 Send /start to the newly generated bot and you will find the message of the user on the console.
 ### Pictures
 Add all necessary pictures (pictures for the frame, user pictures and piktograms) to the folder and to the corresponding list (this will probably be changed in an future update)!
+### Linux [WIP]
+To make the UX as nice as possible, following settings must be taken into account:
+* unclutter -idle 0
+  This removes the mouse pointer
+* Panel
+  minimize when not in use.
+This hides the panel (aka Taskbar) when not in use.
+All these setting are necessary to have a full screen experience of the CareHub interface.

 ## Todo
-* Try-Catch for Network errors
+* Try-Catch for Network errors [Maybe not even necassary.
+More investigation needed.]
 * Linux Interface: No taskbar, no mouse pointer, autostart of script.
+[WIP]

 ## Nice to haves...